 None of the great training sessions and events of Willesden Triathlon Club could take place without our amazing Committee!

-Role: I regularly coach swim and run sessions at Willesden Tri Club and I am now also responsible for making sure we always have enough coaches to deliver the sessions.
+Role: I regularly coach swim and run sessions at Willesden Tri Club.

 Why I joined: I joined WTC to improve my triathlon times and meet some great people.

 Role: I’m the person you get through to if you are interested in joining the club.
 I send out information and answer any questions people have about joining.
 I have custody of members swim hats and membership cards, so if you’ve joined and don’t have these, remind me!
 I also coach for the club.

 Why I joined: I joined the club in 2013 after entering the ballot and winning a place in the Hyde Park ITU triathlon.
 As I needed to learn to swim front crawl better (I could only manage about 50m and seemed to swallow half the pool!)
 I decided I needed to join a club to help me.
 I found I loved triathlon and the club, so stayed.
 I’m a BTF level 1 Coach and a UK Athletics Leader in Running Fitness.

 Role: I make sure the club runs smoothly and meets its goal of being London’s friendliest triathlon club.
 This includes coordinating the committee meetings, making sure we have enough volunteers to help with the running of the club, and ensuring that we provide a wide range of triathlon and social activities throughout the year which are suitable for all levels.